StanfordVL/behavior/docs/installation.md

 python -m igibson.utils.assets_utils --download_assets
 ```

-Third, we need to download datasets of scenes, and, possibly, more object models.
-For interactive tasks, you need to download iGibson 2.0 Scenes and the BEHAVIOR Dataset of Objects or iGibson 1.0 Scenes.
-They include several fully interactive scenes and hundreds of 3D objects to use with our simulator.
-For navigation tasks, we provide back-compatibility to the Gibson Dataset, Stanford 2D-3D-Semantics Dataset and Matterport3D Dataset.
-In any case, please, follow the instructions [here](dataset.md) to download the datasets.

 Alternatively, to avoid downloading the entire dataset, you can download a single [high quality small environment R's](https://storage.googleapis.com/gibson_scenes/Rs.tar.gz) for demo and testing purposes.
 To download the demo data, run: